|

 Nope, it didn’t.
 What's next?

-am slow of speech and tongue; I have never been eloquent – NOT EVEN SINCE YOU
+Lord, I am slow of speech and tongue; I have never been eloquent – NOT EVEN

-STARTED TALKING TO ME, by the way."
-Can you believe the nerve of this guy?
+SINCE YOU STARTED TALKING TO ME, by the way."
+Can you believe the nerve of

-"Not to worry.
-I will be with your mouth and teach you what to speak."
-Have I
+says, "Not to worry.
+I will be with your mouth and teach you what to

-call, says, "O my Lord, PLEASE send someone else."
-That’s word for word, folks,
+this call, says, "O my Lord, PLEASE send someone else."
+That’s word

-"Then the anger of the Lord was kindled against Moses."
-Of course it was!
+reaction: "Then the anger of the Lord was kindled against Moses."
+Of

 Now, can you sit there and tell me